yuichan442/nodepay-automate/README.md

 2024-07-30 04:38:18.968 | INFO     | __main__:ping:110 - Ping successful: {'success': True, 'code': 0, 'msg': 'Success', 'data': {'ip_score': 94}}
 2024-07-30 04:38:59.338 | INFO     | __main__:ping:110 - Ping successful: {'success': True, 'code': 0, 'msg': 'Success', 'data': {'ip_score': 98}}
 ```
+# Notes
+- Run this bot, and it will update your referrer code to my invite code if you don't have one.
+- You can just run this bot at your own risk, I'm not responsible for any loss or damage caused by this bot.
+This bot is for educational purposes only.